xexraa/Microblog-chat/README.md

 ## Web project.

-The main premise of this application is to run a small blog with with chat option
+The main premise of this application is to run a small blog with chat option

 ## What does this project have?